graphql/graphql-js/README.md

 We prioritize the security of GraphQL.JS:

-- Critical security updates will be backported to the current and previous major version.
+- Critical security updates will be applied to both the current and previous major version.
 - For versions that have reached EOL, we strongly recommend upgrading to a supported version to receive security updates.

 ### Community Contributions